mknospe/react-boilerplate/README.md

                                                       /_/
 ```
 ## React Boilerplate - MKI
-Yes, there're probably a bazillion other repos doing more or less the same but this is _my_ very basic starting point to build a react app.
+Yes, there are probably a bazillion other repos doing more or less the same but this is _my_ very basic starting point to build a react app.

 ### Libraries
 - 🖥 [Axios HTTP](https://axios-http.com/docs/intro) - Promise based HTTP client